Sandy Wool Lake, Milipatas CA (2014) CC-BY © Don DeBold / Flickr.com

 by Mark Schlosberg

 It’s the middle of the California rainy season, but the last 50 days have been bone dry.
-San Francisco, which usually gets at least 4 inches of rain by now has seen less than a quarter-inch.
+San Francisco, which usually gets at least 4 inches of rain by now, has seen less than a quarter-inch.
 Los Angeles has followed suit and the Sierra snowpack — providing much of California’s water — is 66% of its normal volume.
 Our main reservoirs hover between 50-80% of historic averages.

 It’s a good reason to reexamine water use regionally and take on some of the most water-intensive and climate-polluting industries.
 That means taking on big agribusiness, factory farms, and the fossil fuel industry.

-Big Agribusiness Consumes Huge Amounts Of Water And Profits At The Expense Of The Environment
+Big Agribusiness Consumes Huge Amounts of Water and Profits at the Expense of the Environment

 In California, 80% of our water goes toward agriculture and 20% of that goes to tree nuts.
-Around two-thirds of these nuts are exported overseas, leaving massive profits for corporate titans but less water in California.
-Another 15% is used for alfalfa, a water-intensive crop used to feed cows on factory farms or for export.
+Around two-thirds of these nuts are exported overseas, leaving massive profits for corporate titans, but less water in California.
+Another 16% is used for alfalfa, a water-intensive crop used to feed cows on factory farms or for export.